Processing math: 100%

 1. The electronic energy contribution,

-contains zeroth-order contributions based on a zeroth-order Hamiltonian $h_0$, the valence molecular orbitals $\Psi_i$, occupation numbers $n_i$ as well as second-order contributions which are optimized self-consistently as well as third-order diagonal contributions.
-The second order contributions are described using the semi-empirical electron repulsion operator $\gamma_{AB,ll'}$ which depends on the interatomic distance of atoms $A$ and $B$ as well as further empirical parameters that are specific for different angular momenta $l$ and $l'$.
+contains zeroth-order contributions based on a zeroth-order Hamiltonian h0, the valence molecular orbitals Ψi, occupation numbers ni as well as second-order contributions which are optimized self-consistently as well as third-order diagonal contributions.
+The second order contributions are described using the semi-empirical electron repulsion operator γAB,ll which depends on the interatomic distance of atoms A and B as well as further empirical parameters that are specific for different angular momenta l and l.
 The monopole charges of the second-order expression are optimized self-consistently,

-referring to the atomic orbital overlap matrix $\mathbf{S}$ and the density matrix $\mathbf{P}$.
+referring to the atomic orbital overlap matrix S and the density matrix P.

 2. Repulsion is described via an atom-pairwise potential,